Hip Replacement Surgery

 - Tell your healthcare provider if you have a history of bleeding disorders or if you

-- Stop smoking, as smoking can delay wound healing and slow down the recovery period.
+- If you smoke, stop before your surgery.
+Smoking can delay wound healing and slow down

-- Perform conditioning exercises as prescribed to strengthen muscles.
+- Do conditioning exercises as prescribed to strengthen muscles.

 - Arrange for someone to help around the house for a week or two after you are discharged